EmpPowiUDE/NovalandGuide/docs/source/AddPictures.rst

 ======================
 Add Pictures
 ======================
-In oTree you can add images via HTML.
+In oTree you can add images in the HTML templates.
-It is recommended to optimize the images for the website.
+It is recommended to optimize the images for online use to reduce server load and page's loading times
-This means to use any software to keep the quality moderately good but to reduce the size of the images a lot.

 _static Folder
 ======================